wizos/awesome-stars-eryajf/README.md

 ## Dart

+*   [chen08209/FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta,simple and easy to use, open-source and ad-free.

 *   [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.

 *   [lollipopkit/flutter\_gpt\_box](https://github.com/lollipopkit/flutter_gpt_box) - GPTBox - a third-party GPT Client for OpenAI API.